The only easy day was yesterday.

 .
 Before they were Navy Divers (elite soldiers sent to recover lost nukes at sea) and UDT, underwater demolitions experts sent to blow up enemy ships transporting those nukes for their diver swim buddies to recover.

-Several images might come to mind in thinking about SEALS: black clad Frogmen who swim from America to their destination halfway across the world, tiger stripped jungle fighters from Vietnam, and bug eyed crazies who underwent Training from Hell
+Several images might come to mind in thinking about SEALS: black clad Frogmen who swim from America to their destination halfway across the world, tiger striped jungle fighters from Vietnam, and bug eyed crazies who underwent Training from Hell

 to become the ultimate warrior.
 These views are only slightly exaggerated, SEALS are intended to be all three.